Canon SX420 vs Nikon D300S

 Studio photographers will appreciate that the Nikon D300S (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the D300S have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D300S have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX420 and D300S can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D300S Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Nikon D300S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.